澳门跑狗论坛

 Email Copy URL

-The 2024 election could have massive implications for K-12 schools.
+The results of the 2024 election could have massive implications for K-12 schools.

-In 10 states, voters will decide on education-related ballot measures.
-They propose to expand or repeal school choice programs, change testing requirements for graduating seniors, shore up new funding for K-12 schools, or eliminate property taxes鈥攁 major funding source for schools.
+In 10 states, voters decided on education-related ballot measures that proposed to expand or repeal school choice, change testing requirements for graduating seniors, shore up new funding for K-12 schools, or eliminate property taxes鈥攁 major funding source for schools.

 Election Search